Rowan1224/NLP/README.md

 - `python semantic_search.py` (cosine similarity)
 - `python semantic_search.py -f` (faiss)

-The code returns the results of following three models:
+The script returns the results of following three models:
 - Just a semantic search model which returns the best context
 - Best Question answering models with the semantic search approach